Abstract Submission Information

 Call for Posters Reopened

-• New research in the understanding or treatment (pharmacological and/or psychological) of substance use disorders and behavioural addictions;
+• New research in the understanding or treatment (pharmacological and/or psychological) of substance use disorders and behavioural addictions.

-• All substance use disorders and behavioural addictions including opioids, alcohol, tobacco, cannabis, stimulants, gambling and gaming.
+• All substance-use disorders and behavioural addictions including opioids, alcohol, tobacco, cannabis, stimulants, gambling, and gaming.

-• Workshops that will help attendees learn a specific psychotherapy modality or skill, that focus on health care practitioner wellness and resilience, or skills in advocacy;
+• Workshops that will help attendees learn a specific psychotherapy modality or skill, that focus on healthcare practitioner wellness and resilience, or skills in advocacy;

-Submission Deadline is Monday, April 8, 2024.
+Submission Deadline is Sunday, April 6, 2025.

 Symposium

 A symposium is a 60 or 90 minute session designed to give conference attendees an in-depth understanding of a specific clinical or scientific topic.
 Symposia are organized by small groups and should include between three and six related presentations by members of the group.
-A complete submission needs to include a “Symposium Overview,” abstract and a separate abstract for EACH presentation in the symposium.
+A complete submission needs to include a โ€œSymposium Overview,โ€ abstract and a separate abstract for EACH presentation in the symposium.
 List the title of the Symposium Overview for EACH abstract submitted as part of the symposium.
 A symposium must allocate 25 percent of the session time to questions and answers, as required in CME guidelines.
-Symposia will be presented in person in Hamilton, and may be recorded for on-demand viewing at a later date.
+Symposia will be presented in person in Montreal, and may be recorded for on-demand viewing at a later date.

 Workshop